-I am a Canadian medievalist and digital historian based in Seoul.
+I am a Canadian medievalist, digital historian, and technologist based in Hong Kong.
 My first name is a tribute to my childhood in Buenos Aires, of which I have many fond memories.
-Prior to my move to South Korea in 2017, I have called Vancouver, Boston, Hong Kong, and the Hague my home.
+I have called Vancouver, Boston, Hong Kong, Seoul, and the Hague my home.

-I currently work as Associate Professor of East Asian Studies in the College of Liberal Studies at Seoul National University.
-I received my academic training at the BA and MA levels in Asian Studies at the University of British Columbia and PhD in East Asian Languages and Civilizations at Harvard University.
+I currently work as Assistant Professor of Digital Humanities in the Department of History at the University of Hong Kong, where I teach in the new Bachelor of Arts in Humanities and Digital Technologies programme.
+Prior to moving to Hong Kong, I was Associate Professor of East Asian Studies in the College of Liberal Studies at Seoul National University.
+I received my BA and MA education in Asian Studies at the University of British Columbia and PhD in East Asian Languages and Civilizations at Harvard University.

-At the moment, I am writing two monographs based on the PhD research.
+As a historian of medieval Korea, I am writing two monographs.
 The first one argues for the medieval origins of a Korean collective identity and the role that post-Tang Confucianism played in that process.
-Some early thoughts on this topic is articulated in my guest editor’s introduction to the June 2019 issue of Seoul Journal of Korean Studies.
+My preliminary thoughts on this topic are articulated in my guest editor’s introduction to the June 2019 issue of Seoul Journal of Korean Studies.

-The second book is a longitudinal study of the various figures and clans involved in Korea’s medieval identity formation and Confucian transformation.
-To facilitate this research, I am building a Neo4j graph database that interlinks hundreds of thousands of records drawn from South Korea’s impressive collection of digitized historical databases.
-Jupyter notebooks and data sets pertaining to this research are available on my Medieval Yangban GitHub page.
+The second book is a longitudinal study of the various figures and clans involved in Korea’s medieval identity formation and its transformation into a Confucian society.
+In order to facilitate this research, I am constructing a Neo4j graph database that interconnects thousands of records drawn from South Korea’s impressive collection of digitized historical databases.
+The Jupyter notebooks and data sets pertaining to this research are available on my Medieval Yangban GitHub page.

 For more information, please visit the Big Data Studies Lab homepage.